 The Steinbach Research Group at North Dakota State University is always looking for engaged and enthusiastic graduate students.
 Active opportunities will be listed at the top of this page.
-Please read more below to learn about rolling opportunities and whether the research program is a good fit for you.
+Please read more below to learn about rolling opportunities and whether our research program is a good fit for you.
 There are also ongoing opportunities for undergraduate and postdoctoral researchers.
 Prospective research group members should contact Dr. Steinbach directly to discuss research interests and funding.

 Master, Ph.D. and Postdoctoral Opportunities

 The Steinbach Research Group welcomes applications from prospective graduate students interested to conduct research at the intersection between applied economics and data science with a particular focus on agriculture and the environment.
 Graduate students are formally admitted through the MS and Ph.D. programs in the Department of Agribusiness and Applied Economics and the Graduate School at North Dakota State University.
 They should contact Dr. Steinbach before applying to the program.
 As a prospective graduate student, you should first review our projects and publications to determine whether the research themes and motivating questions resonate with your interests.

 If you’re excited about the work that we do, you are encouraged to send an introductory email with a statement outlining how your research interests fit with those of the Steinbach Research Group and your motivation for pursuing a graduate degree, your resume, and the names as well as the affiliations for three professional references who can speak about your preparation for research-intensive graduate training.
 The Steinbach Research Group also offers opportunities for Postdoctoral researchers and fellows.
-Interested individuals should reach out to Dr. Sandro Steinbach to discuss potential fellowship opportunities and research projects.
+Interested individuals should reach out to Dr. Steinbach to discuss potential fellowship opportunities and research projects.